Wallops Flight Facility: History

+The first payload launched into orbit from Wallops Island was Explorer IX, atop a Scout rocket, on February 15, 1961.

 On September 6, 2013, the Lunar Atmosphere and Dust Environment Explorer (LADEE) was launched from Wallops, atop a Minotaur V rocket.
 This was the first time that an American lunar mission had been launched from anywhere but Florida.

 Wallops Island is currently experiencing beach erosion of 10 to 22 feet (3 to 7 meters) a year, due in part to the current sea level rise; some access roads and parking lots have had to be rebuilt several times over the past five years.
 NASA has responded by continually fortifying the shoreline with sand.

 A permanent ground control station for NASA's RQ-4 Global Hawk drone is at Wallops Flight Facility.